weaviate/weaviate-io/developers/weaviate/configuration/indexes.md

 - A potential length of 40 objects ( ("dynamicEfFactor": 10) * (limit: 4) ).
 - A minimum length of 5 objects ("dynamicEfMin": 5).
 - A maximum length of 25 objects ("dynamicEfMax": 25).
-- An actual size to 5 to 25 objects.
+- An actual size of 5 to 25 objects.

-If you use the [`docker-compose.yml` file from Weavaite](/developers/weaviate/installation/docker-compose) to run your local instance, the file has an environment variable that sets a default query limit.
-To change the default limit, edit the value for `QUERY_DEFAULTS_LIMIT`.
+If you use the [`docker-compose.yml` file from Weavaite](/developers/weaviate/installation/docker-compose) to run your local instance, the file has an environment variable that sets a reasonable default query limit, `QUERY_DEFAULTS_LIMIT`.
+The value is significantly lower than QUERY_MAXIMUM_RESULTS to prevent out of memory errors.

+To change the default limit, edit the value for `QUERY_DEFAULTS_LIMIT` when you configure your Weaviate instance.

 ### Configuration tips